Types of Personalised Technology

 - Wearable devices, with in-built GPS, which can be used to help keep people safe when they are out and about.

-- Knowing that a support worker can locate you if you haven’t come home by an expected time can provide the feeling of security that someone might need in order to venture out to the shops alone.
+- Knowing that a support worker can locate you if you haven’t come home by an expected time can provide the feeling of security that you might need in order to venture out to the shops alone.

-- Easy to use mobile phones with large, easy to press buttons, along with SOS buttons.
+- Easy to use mobile phones with large, easy-to-press buttons, along with SOS buttons.

 - Floating thermometers that prevent scalding in the bath.

 - While most of us take the freedom to run and enjoy a bath whenever we feel like it for granted, having confidence that the bath temperature is ‘just right’ can give you control of your own washing routine.

 - Medication dispensers with audible and visual alerts.

 - Learning disabilities often have associated health conditions – and that’s on top of the various ailments that often come with age.
 So taking the right pills at the right time is vital.
 Medication dispensers help people who can’t rely on their memory to stay healthy, safe and well.

 - Finger print locks for people who have difficulty with keys.

 - For someone with a history of forgetting their keys, a fingerprint lock is the perfect solution, providing the independence that comes with being able to come and go as you please.

 - Big button communication aids for those who have trouble verbalising.

 - If you have problems verbalising your needs, how would you tell a support worker that you wanted to go for a walk?
 Big button communication aids can be set up to make common phrases just a button press away.

 - Bed occupancy sensors that indicate when you have left your bed, or sensors that alert someone that you are having a seizure.